painpats/minishell-42/README.md

 # minishell-42

-`Minishell` is the first **group project** of the common core at 42's school.
+`minishell` is the first **group project** of the common core at 42's school.
 This project is about creating a simplified version of the Unix shell.
 Here we learned a lot about processes and file descriptors.

 We discovered how shell environments work, including command parsing, execution, and built-in commands.
 This project focuses on mastering process management and inter-process communication.